culer5/News-Reader-Web-App-Testing/README.md

 ## Version History
 0.1
 Initial Release
+1.0
+Specification changes based on Udacity review to Feedreader.js and to Readme

 ## License
 This project is licensed under the MIT License - see the LICENSE.txt file for details